Probing the dynamics of stringy flux tubes with large $R$-charge: Classical setup

 \section{Classical setup}

-For the reader convenience, we collect here with more details the description of the classical string solution~\cite{Correa:2012at, DK,GS} presented in Section~\ref{sec-classical}.
+For the reader convenience, we collect here a more detailed description of the classical string solution~\cite{Correa:2012at, Drukker:2006xg,GS} presented in Section~\ref{sec-classical}.
 In terms of embedding coordinates, $\text{AdS}_5$ and $S^5$ satisfy respectively the hyperboloid and sphere constraints (here with unit radius)

 One of the parametrizations for $X_i$ and $Y_i$ used in this paper reads

 with corresponding metric $ds^2= (ds^2)_{\text{AdS}_5}+ (ds^2)_{S^5}$ given by

 In $\text{AdS}_5$, we single out an $\text{AdS}_3$ subspace parametrized by the coordinates $(\rho,t,\varphi)$, with $\rho>0$, decompactified time $t \in (-\infty,\infty)$, and angular coordinate $\varphi \in [0,2\pi)$.
 Likewise, inside $S^5$ we select an $S^3$ spanned by $(\psi,\nu,\vartheta)$, with $\psi \in \left[0,\tfrac{\pi}{2}\right)$, $\nu \in [0,2\pi)$, and $\vartheta \in [0,2\pi)$.
 Real stereographic coordinates are adopted for the directions transverse to the $\text{AdS}_3\times S^3$ subspace probed by the classical string solution: $(x_1, y_1)$ for the two-sphere $S^2 \subset \text{AdS}_5$ and $(x_2, y_2)$ for the two-sphere $S^2 \subset S^5$.
 In these coordinates, the ansatz for the classical string solution is